-If your baby boy was born with a penis that doesn’t look or work quite like it’s supposed to, you want to know if he can be treated right away.
+If your baby boy was born with a penis that doesn’t look or work quite like it’s supposed to, you want to know if they can be treated right away.
 And that’s understandable.
+Urine and sperm travel through the urethra, the tube that opens at the tip of the penis.
+But boys with hypospadias are born with the location of the opening ranging anywhere within the head or shaft of penis, the scrotum, or perineum

 Hypospadias is pretty common and can sometimes be left as is.
 But doctors can do surgery to fix the problem when needed.